Welcome to Guest First Insurance's privacy notice. Guest First Insurance is a trading brand name of Rothwell & Towler Ltd.

 Email address: firstname.lastname@example.org

 Postal address: Tourism House, Woodwater Park, Pynes Hill, Exeter EX2 5WS

-This version was last updated on 24th May 2018 and historic are archiver here can be obtained by contacting us.
+This version was last updated on 24th May 2018.
+Historic versions are archived and can be accessed by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).